Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

-Zeorymer of the Heavens: size L super robot with good defenses and a barrier, plus an evasion ability that kicks in at 130 Will and powerful attacks in melee and range, the deadliest being its MAP variant of the Meiou.
-If you refrain from using it for a great portion of the game (except where required), you get its Mid-Season Upgrade "Great Zeorymer" at the end of its Judgment storyline.
-It's even harder for enemies to stand a chance against it, since it's armed with all of its series' bosses' finishing attacks, and its Meiou attack has +1 range.
-Unfortunately, the requirements to get it are so strict, it bars every other Secret Character excluding Balzac, Tekkaman Rapier and Julia to become unobtainable, though most players will agree Great Zeorymer is worth it (at least on the next playthrough due to a couple of glitches; see below).
+Zeorymer of the Heavens: a size "L" super robot with good defenses and a barrier, plus an evasion ability that kicks in at 130 Will and powerful attacks in melee and range, the deadliest being its MAP variant of the "Meiou".
+By refraining from using this unit for a great portion of the game (except where required), the player unlocks its Mid-Season Upgrade "Great Zeorymer" at the end of its Judgment storyline.
+It's even harder for enemies to stand a chance against it, since it's armed with all of its series' bosses' finishing attacks, and the "Meiou" earns +1 to attack range.
+Unfortunately, the requirements to get it are so strict, it bars every other Secret Character excluding Balzac, Tekkaman Rapier and Julia Asuka to become unobtainable, though most players will agree Great Zeorymer is worth it (at least until the second playthrough due to a couple of glitches; see below).

-Due to two glitches, it's advisable not to get Great Zeorymer on the first playthrough because they affect it: the first glitch occurs with Gale, the unit you can recruit instead of Julia: the unit only comes with free upgrades if recruited on the first playthrough.
-The second is a Good Bad Bug that gives Gai Daigouji TWICE the pilot points he's supposed to get when he rejoins the party, turning him into a gamebreaker in his own right because of super high stats from the extra PP and the high damage spammable Combination Attacks.
+Due to two glitches, it's advisable not to get Great Zeorymer on the first playthrough because they affect it: the first glitch occurs with Ahmos Gale, a character the player can recruit instead of Julia.
+Due to the glitch, his unit only comes with free upgrades if recruited on the first playthrough.
+The second is a Good Bad Bug that gives Gai Daigouji TWICE the pilot points he's supposed to get when he rejoins the party, turning him into a gamebreaker in his own right because of super high stats from the extra pilot points and the high damage, yet spammable Combination Attacks.

 Often, gameplay mechanics can tip the balance of the game rather than the units.
 Judgment has at least two cases:

-Tekkaman Blade, thanks to being a size S, on top of an extra set of Spirit Commands once he receives Pegas in a mandatory event.
+Tekkaman Blade, thanks to being a size "S", on top of an extra set of Spirit Commands once he receives Pegas in a mandatory event.
 Later, Blade gets his second mandatory upgrade "Blaster Mode" and access to the "Soul" Spirit Command.
-However, if you manage to follow certain requirements and save Tekkaman Rapier, who will join the party, the two of them can use the "Double Voltekka", one of the strongest Combination Attacks in the game.
+However, by following certain requirements and saving Tekkaman Rapier, who will join the party later, the two of them can use "Double Voltekka", one of the strongest Combination Attacks in the game.

 Super Robot Wars K

 Bucket loads of game breakers, especially in the super robot department, thanks to the Jeegs.
-They're small, meaning a higher dodge rate and have quite a few attacks that cost zero energy but dish out as much damage as the best moves on some of the other larger supers.
-All of this is before their Jeegs' "Bronze Bell" ability kicks in note At 130 Will, +25% damage dealt, -25% damage taken, +10% to accuracy and evasion...and lets not even get started on Gaiking.
+They're small, meaning a higher evasion rate and have quite a few attacks without EN requirements but dish out as much damage as the best moves from other larger supers.
+All of this is before their Jeegs' "Bronze Bell" ability kicks innote At 130 Will, +25% damage dealt, -25% damage taken, +10% to accuracy and evasion.

 Gain Bijou, after getting the Emperanza.
-He has insane skills, being one of few pilots capable of reaching a max level "Gunfight" pilot skill note Increase attack power and accuracy for ranged attacks and level two for "Combo Attack"note In K, pilot can attack both units in a partner squad; at higher levels, target additional squads naturally.
-The Emperanza is even more powerful than King Gainer in terms of offensive power and has an ability to decrease enemy mobility, essentialy turning him into a walking focus for the entire team.
+He has insane skills, being one of few pilots capable of reaching a max level "Gunfight" pilot skillnote Increase attack power and accuracy for ranged attacks and level two for "Combo Attack"note In K, pilot can attack both units in a partner squad; at higher levels, target additional squads naturally.
+The Emperanza is even more powerful than King Gainer offensively and has an ability to decrease enemy mobility, essentialy turning him into a walking focus for the entire team.

 Vann falls under a Boring Yet Practical game breaker.
-His Dann of Thursday hits like a truck, but its basic melee attack at a paltry 10 EN cost bypasses any barriers.
+His Dann of Thursday hits like a truck, but its basic melee attack at a paltry 10 EN bypasses any barriers.
 Many late-game enemies rely on barriers to survive, meaning Vann can systematically take down almost any end-game Mook with ease.
-Although the weapon range is short, just slap on parts so Vann can attack at a greater distance.
-Throw in some additional Spirit Commands to boot his Will quickly and it's easy to have Vann deal 5-digit damage on 6-8 enemies at once.
-This gets worse later on in the game since Van has a naturally high "Prevail" note The lower the HP, the greater the increase to accuracy/evasion/critical/armor stats and "Infight" pilot skills note Increase attack power and accuracy for melee attacks and the Dann's "Overflow" ability note At 130 Will, +25% damage dealt, -25% damage received, +10% critical rate.
-Combine this with Van's exclusive YII pilot note Increase stats as Will increases, slap him the proper terrain-enhancing part and...
+Although the weapon range is short, just slap on range-extending parts so Vann can attack at a greater distance.
+Throw in some additional Spirit Commands to boost his Will quickly and it's easy to have Vann deal 5-digit damage on 6-8 enemies at once via "Combo Attack".
+This gets worse later on in the game since Van has a naturally high "Prevail" and "Infight" pilot skillsnote Increase attack power and accuracy for melee attacks and the Dann's "Overflow" abilitynote At 130 Will, +25% damage dealt, -25% damage received, +10% critical rate.
+Combine this with Van's exclusive "YII" pilot skillnote Increase stats as Will increases, and give the Dann the proper terrain-enhancing parts and...

-Despite some of the more modern mechanics that increases game difficulty, such as evasion decay and standardizing Spirit Commands, K uses the W-style system of skills via "skill parts", meaning no skill slot limitations.
+Despite some of the more modern mechanics that increases game difficulty, such as "evasion decay" and standardizing Spirit Commands, K uses the W-style system of skills via "skill parts", meaning no pilot skill limitations.
 Coupled with the "100 kills = +10 to all stats", you can expect a potential cast of One-Man Army pilots after multiple playthroughs.
 The only downside is no skills in K affects a sub-pilot's maximum Spirit Points or lowers the cost of Spirit Commands.

 Super Robot Wars L

-You'd think Banpresto had learned their lesson back in W, but L brings us Iczer-1, whose SS size makes her a beast at evading attacks, including tanking damage relatively well, thanks to the Iczer units' mode changing ability, and a high damage output (yes, yetagain).
-Considering her innate "Double Image"-like ability, some fans have started to call her a "mini-Zeorymer"...at least, once you give her the "Ignore Size Modifier" pilot skill note No accuracy or damage penalties incurred when attacking a unit of a different size.
+You'd think Banpresto had learned their lesson back in W, but L brings us Iczer-1, whose size "SS" makes her a beast at evading attacks, including tanking damage relatively well, thanks to the Iczer units' mode changing ability, and a high damage output (yes, yetagain).
+Considering her innate "Double Image"-like ability, some fans have started to call her a "mini-Zeorymer"...at least, once you give her the "Ignore Size Modifier" pilot skillnote No accuracy or damage penalties incurred when attacking a unit of a larger size.

-Mazinkaiser and "Shin" Great Mazinger, yet again: powerful weapon sets that covers good range, which includes its signature 99 ammo-based "Gigant Missile", in a game where ammo and EN are relatively limited, further augmented by Mazinpower; however, Mazinpower in L ALSO decreases damage taken by 25%.
+Mazinkaiser and "Shin" Great Mazinger, yet again: powerful weapon sets covering good range, which includes its signature 99 ammo-based "Gigant Missile", in a game where ammo and EN are relatively limited, further augmented by "Mazinpower".
+However, "Mazinpower" in L ALSO decreases damage taken by 25%.
 Both machines have the highest armor value in the game, and great accuracy/evasion ratings, making them the best pair of tankers.
-Simply slap on the "Bullet Save" pilot skill note Increase capacity for ammo-based weaponry by 50% for Kouji and Tetsuya so they can spam Rocket Punches, upgrade their machines to 5 bars and send them off.
-Note that when the pair arrive, they arrive with 4 bars to their stats already.
+Simply slap on the "Bullet Save" pilot skillnote Increase capacity for ammo-based weaponry by 50% for Kouji and Tetsuya so they can spam Rocket Punches, upgrade their machines to 5 bars and send them off.
+Note when the pair arrive, they arrive with 4 bars to their stats already.

 Their partner bonus is one of the big reasons for their brokenness in L: it's simply an increase in armor and mobility (Mazinkaiser) or accuracy (Great Mazinger).
 On their own, the units' raw stats make them durable, but partnered up, they become Lightning Bruisers.

-Additionally, Gaiking the Great is available halfway through a playthrough rather than late-game.
+Additionally, Gaiking the Great is available halfway through a playthrough rather than late-game, compared to K.

 Surprisingly, Boss Borot turns from a Lethal Joke Character into one of the best units in L, due to its amazing partner bonusnote Increase melee attacks by 100 and critical hit rate by 10 per level, increase land-based terrain adaptibility rank to A at level 1 (S rank at level 2 and 3), and earn immunity to status effects and one attack that can reduce enemy Will by TWENTY.
 In fact, partner it with the Build Angel, whose unit bonuses match with the Boss Borot's and has attacks with Will reduction, coupled with a few levels of "Support Attack" and some investment into Borot's armor rating (good or not, it's still an extreme Glass Cannon), Boss and his sub-pilots will be a nightmarish threat against any boss in the game.